 - CAMPUS GATEWAY PROJECT: This new gateway connects Wilkes University to its historic hometown, Wilkes-Barre, in a beautiful, cohesive way.
 Iconic gateways welcome students and visitors to the heart of campus, and continue to the southern part of campus and the Henry Student Center.
 Wilkes has truly become a first-class residential campus community for its students.
-Completion: late summer 2018.

 - RALSTON ATHLETIC COMPLEX: A multimillion dollar renovation of the Ralston Athletic Complex includes a new multipurpose turf field, a first-class baseball stadium, a dedicated tennis center, new sidewalks, trees and spectator conveniences to elevate our facilities to match our already outstanding athletic teams.
-Completion is slated for summer 2019.

 - NESBITT SCHOOL OF PHARMACY: $2 million in upgrades to the Nesbitt School of Pharmacy will add new classrooms, conference rooms and collaboration spaces.
 Completion: summer 2019.